Jeg Coughlin Jr.

 Jeg Coughlin Jr. (born June 23, 1970, in Columbus, Ohio) is an American motorsports driver, competing in the NHRA Mission Foods Drag Racing Series Pro Stock Division.
 He is a six-time world champion, winning the Pro Stock title five times and the Super Gas championship.
-He currently drives the SCAG Power Equipment / Outlaw Mile Hi Light Beer Pro Stock Camaro for Elite Motorsports as a teammate to six-time Pro Stock champion Erica Enders.
+He currently drives the SCAG Power Equipment / Outlaw Light Beer Pro Stock Camaro for Elite Motorsports as a teammate to Erica Enders.
 He is the son of Jeg Coughlin Sr., the founder of Jegs High Performance.

 History

-Jeg Coughlin Jr. won his first world championship in 1992 by winning the NHRA Sportsman Super Gas category.
+Coughlin won his first world championship in 1992 by winning the NHRA Sportsman Super Gas category.

-Jeg Coughlin Jr. raced full-time in the NHRA Powerade Drag Racing Series in 1998 in Pro Stock, winning the Rookie of the Year award.
+Coughlin raced full-time in the NHRA Powerade Drag Racing Series in 1998 in Pro Stock, winning the Rookie of the Year award.

 The following year, Coughlin won five events in Pro Stock, finishing second in the final season points standings.
 The next year he would double his win total for the season (10 wins in 14 finals), and would win his first NHRA Pro Stock Championship.

 In 2001, Coughlin won three times, and in the course of the season he would set a national record for quickest elapsed time at Reading, Pennsylvania with a 6.750 second run (he has since surpassed that, taking nearly seven tenths of a second off his best time).